Vincent-Wirwicki/Lerp-Cursor/README.md

 # Lerp-Cursor

-A simple project using lerp function to make a custom cursor
+A simple project using lerp function to make a custom cursor.
+Vanilla Js only.